tonethar/IGME-430-Spring-2021/express/3-express-post-requests.md

 - Let's get POST request working and give our little app the ability to add new users
 - To help us with this, there is some built in *middleware* to handle POST requests - `body-parser`:
   - http://expressjs.com/en/resources/middleware/body-parser.html
+- PS there's not a video for this, and it shouldn't take you too long

 <hr>